 A little background music goes a long way in creating a festive atmosphere.
-Make sure your home is guest-ready with a good compilation of tunes – Now That's What I Call Christmas is the obvious choice if you're after an assortment of festive bangers (Mariah Carey, Wham!, Elvis et al).
-Unchained Melodies: Roy Orbison with the Royal Philharmonic Orchestra is a great alternative if Christmas songs make you grimace, or (another oldie but goodie), True Love Ways by Buddy Holly with the Royal Philharmonic Orchestra.
-You can't go wrong with the late, great Aretha Franklin at Christmas, while The Ultimate Classical Collection (3CDs) by Various Artists intersperses well known classical favourites with newer arrangements.
-But if you'd prefer something more current, George Ezra's Staying at Tamara's is packed with mellow, feel-good tunes that are cocktail party-appropriate.
+Make sure your home is guest-ready with a good compilation of tunes – Now That's What I Call Christmas is the obvious choice if you're after an assortment of festive bangers (Mariah Carey, Wham!, Elvis et al). if Christmas songs make you grimace try True Love Ways by Buddy Holly with the Royal Philharmonic Orchestra. if you'd prefer something more current, George Ezra's Staying at Tamara's is packed with mellow, feel-good tunes that are cocktail party-appropriate.

 When you're stuffed with food and too exhausted to make conversation, there's nothing like putting your feet up in front of a good movie.
 A handful of family-friendly DVDs will keep both adults and kids entertained – The Greatest Showman, for example, Sherlock Gnomes or that Christmas favourite, Elf.
 Jurassic World: Lost Kingdom will tick the action-movie box, while anyone who missed tv series Bodyguard can gleefully get stuck into the boxset.